 - Deus Ex has the Oracle which, according to the Word of God, came about this way.
 He goes around trading information to people who ask for it, in return, he asks for information he doesn't have.
 The information exchanged doesn't have to be equal in value; for info on an ancient conspiracy, he might inquire what you ate for breakfast.

 - Megaman Battle Network has Forte/Bass; however, given that the Internet literally is a Serious Business in the games, this happening isn't surprising.

 - He is also the only truly sentient AI, the other one, Megaman, isn't sentient not because of his programming but because he was made from Lan's Dead Twin Brother.

 - Happens from time to time in the setting of Mass Effect.
 The major example is the main baddies of the first game, the geth.
 A synthetic "race" created by the quarians to perform menial tasks, they originally had no intelligence of their own.
 Over time they evolved and developed sapience.
-At that point*, the quarians realized that they had accidently created AIs (which are illegal in Citadel space) and attempted to fix the problem by destroying their creations.
+When the geth started asking uncomfortable questions like "does this unit have a soul?", the quarians realized that they had accidently created AIs (which are illegal in Citadel space) and attempted to fix the problem by destroying their creations.
 The geth, now possessing sapience, fought back in self-defense, ultimately driving their creators off-world, and now the entire quarian race lives on spaceships.